How can I maximise my pension?

 Consequently, if you understand how Centrelink are going to treat your assets & your income then you can maximise your pension entitlement.
 At Balance Retirement & Aged Care Specialists, we must know how to deal with Centrelink to help our clients get the best outcome for their pension claim or when entering residential aged care.

 Here are a few tips;

 - Be aware that if the person claiming a pension is legally blind that the pension is not means tested (i.e. they will get the full pension, no matter how much they have in assets & income).
-I have had some clients who were legally blind, who were still able to drive, so you don’t have to be totally blind just “legally blind”
+We have have some clients who were legally blind, who were still able to drive, so you don’t have to be totally blind just “legally blind”.

 - Understand the different treatments that Centrelink apply for Income Streams like Allocated Pensions, Allocated Annuities, Term Allocated Pensions, Annuities, & Superannuation Pensions (like defined benefit pensions) there are often beneficial treatment for these types of investments.